In the Philippines, Balut is a popular and traditional street food.

 - 1 cup palay rice (unhusked rice)

-- Select Duck or Chicken eggs by tapping the eggs with fingers to pull out eggs with cracks or thin-shelled.
+- Select Duck or Chicken eggs by tapping the eggs with yiur fingers to pull out eggs with cracks or thin-shelled.
 (Eggs with cracks have a hollow sound while thin-shelled have a brittle sound)

 - Only thick-shelled eggs are used for balut making because these can withstand the stresses of egg placement and removal in cylindrical baskets called “toong”.
 These are open on both ends, 34 inches high and 21 inches in diameter; spaces around are filled with rice hull up to 4 inches from the brim.
-Ideally, eggs made into balut should not be older than five days from the time these phases are laid by ducks.
+Ideally, eggs made into balut should not be older than five days from the time they are laid by ducks.

 - Eggs are then placed in the Toong, these are alternated with heated Palay bags.
 The number of heated palay bags is 1 for every egg bag.
 Placed Two (2) heated Palay bags on the bottom and 2 on the top level of the toong to ensure heat conservation.
 For every toong containing 10 layers of eggs, you would need 13 bags of roasted palay.